Strike off, dissolution – part 1 annual requirements - GP4

 The Gazette is the official newspaper record in the United Kingdom.
 There are 3 of them: the London Gazette, for companies incorporated in England and Wales; the Edinburgh Gazette, for companies incorporated in Scotland; and the Belfast Gazette, for companies incorporated in Northern Ireland.

 When the registrar publishes a notice to strike off or restore a company, the notice will appear in the Gazette for the part of the United Kingdom in which the company was formed.
 The gazettes are published weekly and further information can be found on the Gazette website.

 9. What if the company ceases to be eligible or I change my mind and want to withdraw my application?

-The directors must withdraw the application by sending the ‘Withdrawal of striking off application by a company’, Form DS02 if they change their mind or the company ceases to be eligible for striking-off.
+The directors must ensure the application is withdrawn immediately by completing the 'Withdrawal of striking off application by a company', Form DS02 if they change their mind or the company ceases to be eligible for striking-off.
 This may be because, after applying to be struck off, the company:

 Section 1009 of the Companies Act 2006 contains the full circumstances that mean you must withdraw an application for strike off and question 12 contains information on the offences for failure to withdraw an application.